Saturday August 7th, 2021, 0540-1930

 On the way down, I caught up to a group of lady day hikers.
 They loved my Dirty Girl gaiters and my Purple Rain dress.
 One gave me an apple…day hikers know how much thru-hikers crave fresh fruit.
 I could have easily gotten a ride with them to Bethel, had I wanted to take break in this long stretch.
 I certainly wanted to but still had so much food left, I couldn’t justify a town stop.
 Beside, there were no hostels in Bethel so I would have to splurge on a hotel.

-I reached a highway at Grafton Notch at 5 pm, having put in a full day by all standards (over 20 miles and giant elevation gain of 7500′).
+I reached the highway at Grafton Notch at 5 pm, having put in a full day by most standards (over 20 miles and giant elevation gain of 7500′).
 Here I had to switch trail segments in the Guthooks app, so I hadn’t done as much planning ahead.
 My choices were to camp in the valley next to a busy road and parking lot, especially on a weekend…yuck.
 Or to keep going, looking for a stealth camp.
 The nearest shelter was 4.6 miles away, up and over another 4,000 foot peak, Old Speck.
 Only Maine’s 3rd highest peak, no big deal.

 I decided to find a stealth spot less than a mile up near some falls.
 As I started climbing, it began to rain.
 Coming down from the Baldpates, the trail felt a little familiar to me so I wondered if that had been the fateful part that defeated me so many years ago.
 Now here I was in the same situation again, heading up a mountain in the rain, feeling like turning around and going into town.
 The forecast was calling for it to rain most of the night and through the next day.

-I found several stealth sites but none were too appealing being so soaked.
+I found several stealth sites but none were too appealing, being so soaked.
 And I didn’t feel like setting up in the rain.
 Water was pouring from everywhere and the trail had become a cascade.
 My stubbornness kicked in, a feeling that I would break myself first before giving up again.
 And I nearly did.
 Up I went, now with only one thought in my mind: getting to the shelter.

-The climb went by surprisedly fast… adrenaline-fueled and in auto pilot.
+The climb went by surprisingly fast… adrenaline-fueled and in auto pilot.
 The rain stopped but still the world was a mosaic of wet and wetter.
 I got to the top…or at least to the spur trail that led to the very top…just as another thunderstorm was threatening.
 It was now a mile down to the shelter.
 Obviously I didn’t bag the peak but hurried straight down.
-One good thing about these mountains in a thunderstorm is that they do go straight down.
+One good thing about these mountains, when a thunderstorm is threatening, they do go straight down.
 Yet unexpectedly, I came to an open rock face, similar to the Baldpates.
 I stood facing some ragged clouds and a stupid steep descent on slick rock.
 I was mesmerized by the ravage beauty of the scene, staring in awe, until a bolt of lightning streaked across the sky and hit a nearby ridge.
 Maybe I started to question my life choices at this point but had but one task…slide down the rock face and get to the shelter.

 Needless to say, I made it.
 I had to keep checking my GPS, thinking I must have surely passed the turn off to the shelter.
 Nope still half a mile.
 How can a half mile be so long?
-Then finally, unmistakeably the pond and shelter.
+Then finally, unmistakably, the pond and shelter.
 The next worry was that surely it would be full.
 I was arriving very late on a Saturday night.
 To my great relief, it was a huge shelter with only 4 people.
 One guy was already curled up in his bag, trying to sleep, so I felt terrible coming in just before dark.